-Recognizing the need, Quienna Broadnax founded Santa Barbara Young Black Professional (SBYBP) in July 2016 with the goal to launch an organization that facilitates advancement, networking, and community service amongst the Black millennials living and working in the Santa Barbara area.
-With the assistance of other founding members, Nikia Acy and La’Conya Cobb, and the input of countless others, that vision has evolved into a group that not only shares resources and encourages quality social interactions, but empowers its participants to thrive while making a difference in beautiful Santa Barbara.
+Recognizing a need, Quienna Broadnax, Nikia Acy, and La'Conya Cobb founded Santa Barbara Young Black Professional (SBYBP) in July 2016 with the goal to launch an organization that facilitates advancement, networking, and community service amongst the Black millennials living and working in the Santa Barbara area.
+With the assistance of other founding members such as, Warren Ritter and the input of countless others, that vision has evolved into a group that not only shares resources and encourages quality social interactions, but empowers its participants to thrive while making a difference in beautiful Santa Barbara.
 The organization has attracted a diversity of participants, who hail from all over the world and country, work in a wide range of professions, have a variety of interests and hobbies, and don’t prescribe to a singular form of Blackness.
 We wholeheartedly appreciate, celebrate, and foster the synergy and camaraderie of our participants while working to make a lasting impact in Santa Barbara and beyond.

 Nikia Acy, multitalented New York native and SBYBP Vice President relocated to Santa Barbara in August 2014.
 Previously a professional dancer, Nikia has trained with Alvin Ailey, performed with the Oscar nominated group IMPACT Repertory Theater, and performed in several charity events.
 Currently pursuing a Bachelor's in Organizational Communication while working in the Hospitality industry, Nikia is the driving force behind the social media and marketing of SBYBP.
 She is also active in the community by assisting the connection and collaboration of community based organizations and volunteering.
 Nikia's current focus is creating professional development opportunities for college students preparing to conclude their undergraduate career.
 She enjoys avid traveling, fitness, and photography in her spare time.